KaterinaWalter/javadocs/docs/unit2/notes201.md

 </div>

-## Repetition
+### Repetition (Iteration)

-Repetition is when a process repeats itself until a desired outcome is reached.
+🔁 Repetition is when a process repeats itself until a desired outcome is reached.
 In programming, repetition is achieved through loops.
 A **loop** allows an algorithm to repeat certain actions until a specified condition is met.
 Another term commonly used for repetition is **iteration**.

 <div class="task" markdown="block">